zxhycxq/reactjs-zh/Docs/jsx-in-depth.md

 ### String Literals

 You can put a string between the opening and closing tags and `props.children` will just be that string.
-This is useful for many of the built-in HTML elements.
-For example:
+This is useful for many of the built-in HTML elements. 例如：:

 ```js
 <MyComponent>Hello world!</MyComponent>